 - have declined all your offers.

-Remember that you must have used all six choices on your UCAS application form to become eligible for Extra.
-If you initially used fewer than six choices you are able to add choices in the main scheme.
+Remember that you must have used all five choices on your UCAS application form to become eligible for Extra.
+If you initially used fewer than five choices you are able to add choices in the main scheme.

 Extra vacancies will appear on the UCAS website.